 Creating a great dinner party should not be stressful or overwhelming.
 Start with a few recipe ideas and pull it all off by using great ingredients.
-That’s why we partnered with Club House to bring you some inspiration, tips and ideas for hosting your own dinner party!
+That’s why I partnered with Club House to bring you some inspiration, tips and ideas for hosting your own dinner party!

 Let’s be honest, the next best restaurant really is your own kitchen.
 So start making a guest list and watch this video of our 3 easy recipes ideas using Club House herbs and spices.

 this soft cashew cheese is tangy, creamy, and delicious and will impress all your dinner guests!

 - 2 C raw cashews (soaked for 20 minutes in hot water)

 - 1 tbsp coconut oil (solid at room temperature)